emircajic/clocklet-mod/FileMaker-Implementation-Guide.md

 Set Variable [ $workingStart ; 9 ]     # 9 AM
 Set Variable [ $workingEnd ; 17 ]       # 5 PM
 Set Variable [ $webViewerName ; "EndTimeWebViewer" ]    # Different name
-Set Variable [ $popoverName ; "EndTimePopover" ]        # Different name
 Set Variable [ $targetField ; "YourTable::EndTime" ]    # Different field

-# ... rest of script is identical ...
+# ... rest of script is identical to SetStartTime ...
 ```

 Then create corresponding layout objects with the new names.
+The same "ConfigureClocklet" trigger script works for all instances.

-### Step 4: Customization Options
+### Step 5: Customization Options

 #### Dynamic Working Hours:
 You can make working hours dynamic based on user, role, or any other logic: